 There are a number of diet and lifestyle factors that can affect your fertility.
 We can help you identify ways you can improve your fertility just by changing some of your usual routines and habits.
 In some cases, this may be all that’s required to help you conceive.

 When individuals and couples are struggling to conceive, they often assume that something is drastically wrong – that one or other of them has a condition that is preventing them from falling pregnant.
 However, the way we live can also have a huge impact on how fertile we are.
 This includes what we eat and drink, how much weight we are carrying, how much exercise we do, and whether we smoke.
 Making small changes in how we live our daily lives can sometimes have a profound effect on our ability to conceive.

-For more information on how diet and other lifestyle factors can affect your fertility, read this article from our knowledge hub.
+For more information on fertility optimisation and how diet and other lifestyle factors can affect your fertility, read this article from our knowledge hub.

 Well-timed intercourse can also improve your chances of falling pregnant naturally.
 By helping you recognise the signs of ovulation (the release of an egg from your ovarian follicles), we can help you pinpoint when you are most fertile each month and should try to conceive naturally.
 Timing sexual intercourse during this fertile window can help create the right conditions for natural conception.

 Alongside a thorough clinical assessment, your fertility specialist may also ask you to undergo some fertility testing.
 There is a range of tests that can help us understand more about your fertility needs, including:

 Fertility is multifaceted and can be influenced by several factors, such as your diet (including your intake of caffeine and alcohol), lifestyle practices (smoking, illicit drug use or any medication you take), weight, nutritional status, menstrual cycle irregularities or medical conditions.